napari/docs/docs/getting_started/open_images.md

 ![IPython console](../_static/images/IPython.png)

-First, there might be no plugin reader for your format, but only a library to read the data as Numpy arrays.
+First, there might be no plugin reader for your format, but only a library to read the data as arrays.
 In such a case, the images need to be first read as arrays and then added to the viewer.
 Second, there might be a reader plugin for your format, but the metadata could be missing or badly interpreted, leading to an incorrect loading of the data.
-In such cases, the data also need to be read manually and added to the viewer after reshaping them.
-In the following example, opening a multi-dimensional tiff file leads to an incorrect interpretation of the dimensions: the channels are interpreted as a standard dimension (first dimension of size 3) instead of being recognized as channels and assigned separate layers:
+In such cases, the data may also need to be read programmatically and added to the viewer after reshaping/pre-processing.
+In the following example, opening a multi-dimensional tiff file leads to loading the channels as a dimension (first dimension of size 3), instead of being assigned to separate layers:

 ```{code-cell} ipython3
 :tags: [remove-cell]